Sport in Kenya: Baseball

-The Baseball Federation of Kenya (BFK)and Kenya Little League (KLL) has been promoting baseball in Kenya since 1992 and 2010 respectively.
+The Baseball Federation of Kenya (BFK) and Kenya Little League (KLL) has been promoting baseball in Kenya since 1992 and 2010 respectively.
 The sport was flourishing in the 90s before slowing down in the 2000s.
-Has previously participated in the All Africa Games, Kenko games in Zambia, World children's Baseball fair in Japan (4 times).
-Recently hosted the World Cup U18 Africa Qualifiers at the Meru university of Science and Technology (MUST)last Dec 15–20, 2014.
+Kenya has previously participated in the All Africa Games, the Kenko games in Zambia, and the World children's Baseball fair in Japan (4 times).
+Kenya hosted the World Cup U18 Africa Qualifiers at the Meru university of Science and Technology (MUST) from Dec 15–20, 2014.
 The sport is popular in Nairobi, Meru, Migori and Makueni.
 It is played in schools both Primary and Secondary, Colleges and Universities led by MUST.
 Solomon Gacece has been the long-serving chairman and with George Mahinda as the Secretary General.

 The Kenya little League was chartered with Little League Baseball in Williamsport, PA, USA in 2010 and has been active in Meru before spreading to Nairobi and Mombasa.
 Currently about 24 Counties have baseball with Meru County reputing itself as the home of Baseball in Africa.

-Baseball is picking up in Eastern Africa countries of Kenya, Uganda, Tanzania, Ethiopia and Rwanda.
-The annual East Africa championships held for the first time in Migori and expected again this year.
-Ready as it rejoins the Olympics in Japan in 2020.
+Baseball is picking up in the Eastern African countries of Kenya, Uganda, Tanzania, Ethiopia and Rwanda.
+The annual East Africa championships were held for the first time in Migori and expected to be held again.
+Kenya participated at the Olympics in Japan in 2020.